chunyangtang/TongProject23/push-to-see/README.md

 ## Instructions

+### Installation
-All instructions and code implementations are based on the folder `push-to-see` as the working directory.
+1. All instructions and code implementations are based on the folder `push-to-see` as the working directory except `pushtosee_segmetation.py` which should be run in the parent directory.
+2. Create a folder named `pretrained` in the working directory and **download the model weights** listed above. `data`, `exps`, `logs` and `Database_vrep_inria` can also be created for their usages in the programs below.
+3. Install the required packages listed in `requirements.txt` of the parent directory (`TongProject23`) using `pip install -r ../requirements.txt`.

 ### Generating dataset
 1. Open the simulation scene at `./simulation/data_generation_scene.ttt` using CoppeliaSim.
 Notice the objects of the scene is used in `Task_no_1.ttt` rather than `Task_no_2_VPG_heap.ttt`
 2. Run `python ./src/database_generator.py` to generate the dataset.
 (The dataset is set to be saved at `./Database_vrep_inria/` in configuration which is the same in the model-training config file.)